Objective Momentum Barriers in Wall Turbulence: Introduction

 \section{Introduction}

+Early studies of turbulent boundary layer structures were fundamentally inspired by experimentally discovered structures, such as the streaks in boundary layers photographed by \citet{Kline1967} and the typical eddies forming large scale motions described by \citet{Falco1977}, shown in Fig. \ref{fig:Falco}.
+The pioneering bubble, fog and smoke experiments of the 1960's to 1980's \citep[see, e.g.][]{Fiedler1966, Offen1974, Kline1967, Falco1977, Bandyopadhyay1980, Head1981} quantified intermittent material features and boundary layer structures which coherent structure identification methods continue to rely for validation.

+Boundary layer tracer experiments suggest an organization of fluid by individual vortices at low Reynolds number, and by packets or collections of vortices as turbulence increases.
+The $33^\circ-45^\circ$ angle at which individual vortices extend from the lower boundary has been recreated in multiple experiments for a variety of Reynolds numbers \citep{Falco1974, Bandyopadhyay1980, Head1981}.
+The diameter of vortex heads has been found to be a fraction of boundary layer height $\delta$ and scales inversely with Re from $0.01\delta-0.2\delta$ \citep{Falco1974, Falco1977}.
+Typical vortices also appear to self-organize into bulges, or large scale motions, with streamwise extent ranging from $1.5-2.5\delta$ \citep{Falco1977}, which collectively rise at an inclination angle of $18^\circ - 20^\circ$ \citep{Bandyopadhyay1980, Head1981}.
+In subsequent hot-wire and particle image velocimetry studies, these ranges of values have been recreated and expanded, but the original measures of material structures remain as the ground-truth for comparison \citep{Adrian2007}.

-Early studies of turbulent boundary layer structures were fundamentally inspired by experimentally discovered structures, such as the streaks in boundary layers photographed by \citet{Kline1967} and the typical-eddies forming large scale motions described by \citet{Falco1977}, shown in Fig. \ref{fig:Falco}.
-Later advances in experiments and simulation provided highly resolved velocity fields that stimulated the development of quantitative criteria for the identification of structures seen in tracer experiments.
-Some of these criteria extract isosurfaces of velocity components to define uniform momentum zones (UMZs), while others employ diagnostic scalar fields, such as the $Q$-, $\lambda_{2}$-, $\Delta$- and $\lambda_{ci}$-parameters, to define vortices \citep{Adrian2000,Hunt1988,Jeong1995,Zhou1999,Gao2011}.
-Yet other approaches identify a relevant temporal or spatial scale and employ a conditional averaging prior to feature extraction \citep[see][]{Dennis2011,Gul2020}.
+Advances in experimental techniques and simulation provided highly resolved velocity fields that stimulated the development of quantitative criteria for the identification of structures seen in tracer experiments \citep{Adrian2007}.
+Some of these criteria extract isosurfaces of velocity components to define uniform momentum zones (UMZs), while others employ diagnostic scalar fields, such as the $Q$-, $\lambda_{2}$-, $\Delta$- and $\lambda_{ci}$-parameters, to define vortices \citep{Adrian2000, Hunt1988, Jeong1995, Zhou1999, Gao2011}.
+Yet other approaches identify a relevant temporal or spatial scale and employ a conditional averaging prior to feature extraction \citep[see][]{Dennis2011, Gul2020}.